panahiparham/react-tutorial/README.md

 Our Goal is to Create a Resume Website With Create React App.
 The final version will look something like [this website](https://panahiparham.github.io/react-resume/)

 ## Step 1 .
 Setting up the project

 Every Create-React-App starts with creating the project.
-Hea

-### `yarn start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+Head in to the folder where you want your project to live and execute the following command.

+### `npx create-react-app resume`

+CRA will run and generate your "resume" project.
+Lets look into that folder

 ### `yarn test`